 -

-Sleeper structure adds weight for moving-day logistics
+Sleeper structure adds moving weight

 -

-Cooling is only average if you run warm at night
+Cooling is only average for warm sleepers

 Details